Threat model analysis

 Total dependencies: 267

-- SPOs infrastructure:
+- SPO infrastructure:

-- Block producing host configuration
+- Block-producing host configuration

 - Relay hosts configuration

-- Firewall/private network
+- Firewall/private network.

-Entry Points
+Entry points

 Assumptions

-The core Mithril protocol is considered safe and its analysis is out of scope for this document, it is computationally infeasible to:
+The core Mithril protocol is considered safe, and its analysis is out of scope for this document.
+It is computationally infeasible to:

 - Forge a valid aggregate signature from forged signing keys